Tokr-Labs/tokr-protocol/whitelist/README.md

-## Building and deploying to localnet
+## Building and deploying to a cluster

 From the root directory run the following commands: